blynkkk/docs/blynk.console/devices/device-sharing.md

 * Invite the user to your organization
 * Create sub organization, invite the user to the sub organization and transfer the device into it

+In both above use cases the user could provision the device by himself after he is invited to the org or suborg.

 ## Sharing via Own organization

 In order to share your device with someone, you just need to invite this user to your organization.